pkivolowitz/asm_book/more/apple_silicon/README.md

 code.
 These work the same on both Apple Silicon and Linux.
 If you want these, put `START_PROC` after the label introducing a function.
 Then, put `END_PROC` after the last statement of the function.

+This helps the debuggers understand where a function begins and ends.

+We will transition all sample code to use this over time.

 ## A useful link